int08h/blog/content/post/ode-to-the-queue.md

 # Introduction

-> In theory, there is no difference between practice and theory.
-In practice, there is.[^0]
+> *"In theory, there is no difference between practice and theory.
+In practice, there is."*
+> -- Jan van de Snepscheut[^0]

 [^0]: http://www.snopes.com/quotes/berra/practicetheory.asp